Transportation Network Company Drivers’ Rights To Workers’ Compensation

 2. For a dispatched trip with a passenger pick-up location outside of Washington, the portion of passenger platform time and mileage that occurs within Washington.”

-If a driver is injured during either of these periods, they have the right to file a workers’ compensation claim.
+If drivers are injured during either of these periods, they have the right to file a workers’ compensation claim.

 When does a TNC driver have a third-party claim?